-I hereby certify that the Financial Statements give a 'true and fair' view of the financial position of the Council at the reporting date and of its expenditure and income for the year ended 31 March 2019.
+I hereby certify that the Financial Statements give a 'true and fair' view of the financial position of the Council at the reporting date and of its expenditure and income for the year ended 31 March 2020.

-The Governance and Audit Committee approved the audited Financial Statements on 16 January 2020.
+The Governance and Audit Committee are due to approve the audited Financial Statements on 12 November 2020.